Alexability/Alexability/README.md

 # Alexability

-Creating new skill set for Amazon Echo that helps people suffering from depression.
+New skill set for Amazon Echo that allows you to create your resume and apply for jobs using your voice.